cloudymax/pxeless/image-creator/README.md

 ## Behavior

-The basic idea is:
- - find an unmodified Ubuntu ISO image,
+ - Find an unmodified Ubuntu ISO image,
- - download it,
+ - Download it,
- - extract it,
+ - Extract it,
- - add some kernel command line parameters,
+ - Add some kernel command line parameters,
- - add out custom cloid-init config,
+ - Add our custom cloud-init config,
- - repack the data into a new ISO.
+ - Repack the data into a new ISO.
- - createa bootable USB drive (Optional)
+ - Create a bootable USB drive (Optional)

- This allows end-to-end automation by adding the ```autoinstall``` parameter must be present on the kernel command line, otherwise the installer will wait for a human to confirm.

 <img src="https://raw.githubusercontent.com/cloudymax/ubuntu-autoinstall-generator-dockerized/main/liveiso.drawio.svg">